MadGotten/Eventio/README.md

 ## Features
 - **User Authentication**: Users can register, log in, and manage their accounts.
-- **Event Management**: Create, update, and delete events with different statuses (approved, pending).
+- **Event Management**: Create, update and delete events with different statuses (approved, pending).
 - **Review System**: Users can submit reviews to events they've been.
 - **Ticketing System**: Users can buy tickets for paid events and register for free events.
 - **Event Search**: Search for events based on title and description.